DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: Results

-The eigenvalues of the tidal field can be used to classify the large-scale structure (LSS) into four categories based on their local morphology: \begin{itemize} \item Cluster: grid cells with three positive eigenvalues; \item Filament: grid cells with one negative and two positive eigenvalues; \item Sheet: grid cells with two negative and one positive eigenvalue; \item Void: grid cells with three negative eigenvalues. \end{itemize} Figure~\ref{fig:slices_tidal} shows the LSS classifications derived from the true dark-matter density field (left panel) and the UNet-reconstructed density field (right panel).
+The eigenvalues of the tidal field can be used to classify the LSS into four categories based on their local morphology: \begin{itemize} \item Cluster: grid cells with three positive eigenvalues; \item Filament: grid cells with one negative and two positive eigenvalues; \item Sheet: grid cells with two negative and one positive eigenvalues; \item Void: grid cells with three negative eigenvalues. \end{itemize} Figure~\ref{fig:slices_tidal} shows the LSS classifications derived from the true mass density field (left panel) and the UNet-reconstructed density field (right panel).
 The visual comparison highlights a remarkable consistency between the two panels, with the spatial distributions of structures, including clusters, filaments, sheets and voids, closely matching across the slice.
-This indicates that the UNet-reconstructed dark-matter density field effectively preserves the topological connectivity and morphological details of the cosmic web.
-However, small discrepancies are observed, including a slight underestimation of the void volume near the boundaries and misrepresentation of filamentary or sheet regions.
-These differences likely arise from boundary effects in the survey region, which can truncate the density field near the edges, as well as the inherent challenges in predicting intermediate-density environments, where the contrast between sheets and filaments is less distinct.
-Despite these minor biases, the UNet reconstruction provides a robust and reliable representation of the tidal field, enabling accurate LSS classification for cosmological studies.
+This indicates that the UNet-reconstructed density field effectively preserves the topological connectivity and morphological details of the cosmic web.